§ 301 Commissioner; election; term.

 (e) In lieu of an examination under this section of any foreign or alien insurer licensed in this State, the Commissioner may accept an examination report on such company as prepared by the insurance department for the company’s state of domicile or port-of-entry state, so long as:

 (1) The insurance department, at the time of the examination, was accredited under the National Association of Insurance Commissioners’ Financial Regulation Standards and Accreditation Program; or

 (2) The examination is performed under the supervision of an accredited insurance department, or with the participation of 1 or more examiners, who are employed by such an accredited state insurance department, and who, after a review of the examination work papers and report, state under oath that the examination was performed in a manner consistent with the standards and procedures required by their insurance department.

-(f) The Commissioner shall also conduct examinations as required by § 2301E of this title.
+(f) The Commissioner shall also conduct examinations as required by § 2301E of Title 19 [repealed].

 For the purpose of ascertaining compliance with law or relationships and transactions between any such person and any insurer or proposed insurer, the Commissioner may examine, as often as the Commissioner deems advisable, the accounts, records, documents and transactions pertaining to or affecting insurance affairs or proposed insurance affairs of:

 (1) Any insurance agent, solicitor, broker, general agent, adjuster, insurer representative or person holding oneself out as any of the foregoing;